-“So what body comp number do I need to get my abs to show?”
+“So what does my body comp need to be like to see my abs?”
 I ask.

 Now that I know where I’m at with fat, I ask Bishop what I can do to start driving my body fat down while not losing too much muscle.

 “If you’re working to get that number down, it’s likely there will be some combination of both fat and lean muscle mass lost,” she says.
-The appearance of that loss will be affected by how I go about it.
+The appearance of that loss will depend on how I go about it.

-Eat more protein: Consuming lean protein promotes fat loss and muscle gain.
+- Eat more protein: Consuming enough lean protein promotes fat loss and muscle gain.
 Pack enough of it into your breakfast, and you can head off the dips that result in late-day snack binges.
-Adding a daily shake like Shakeology to your regimen is an easy way to fit more protein into your diet.
+Adding a daily shake to your regimen is an easy way to fit more protein into your diet.